restatedev/documentation/docs/services/invocation.md

 $ curl -X PATCH localhost:8081/services/org.example.ExampleService -H 'content-type: application/json' -d '{"public": false}'
 ```

 You can revert it back to public with `{"public": true}`.
-When hidden from the ingress, a service can still be accessible from other Restate services.
+Private services can still be reached by other Restate services.
 For more details on the API, refer to the [admin API docs](/references/admin-api#tag/service/operation/modify_service).